 AptDeco is a service available in New York City, Long Island, New York North, Connecticut, New Jersey, and Philadelphia.
 It’s like Craigslist or OfferUp, but AptDeco charges substantially higher fees in exchange for more services to make selling easier.
 AptDeco will handle delivery, returns, item inspection, and will even help you with pricing.

 Bonanza is an online platform that connects sellers and buyers.
 Sellers can post items for free, and you only pay a fee to the platform when an item sells.
 Keep in mind that your buyer may not be local, so you’ll need to sort out a shipping solution.

-OfferUp is very similar to letgo.
-It’s an online marketplace designed to connect buyers with local sellers of goods.
-Unlike letgo, OfferUp allows you to make payments within their app to ship items to your buyers.
+OfferUp is an online marketplace designed to connect buyers with local sellers of goods.
+Unlike other similar marketplaces, OfferUp allows you to make payments within their app to ship items to your buyers.
 OfferUp strongly encourages meeting your buyers in person.

 Etsy is an online marketplace dedicated to showcasing people’s homemade and unique wares.
 It’s a popular platform for those who make and sell all kinds of creative items, from furniture to jewelry to crafts, games, home decor, and more.
 Etsy can be a great market for your lovingly restored furniture.

 Facebook Marketplace is like a classified service, and it’s available in connection to the Facebook platform.
 With a user base of over two billion, you won’t lack for potential buyers.
 You can post items for sale for free, or you can use Facebook Ads to promote your items and get more eyes on your furniture.